December 24th, 2007 by xformed

 A D-E, my friends, is a destroyer-escort.
 It’s a ship, long and narrow and sleek, along the lines of a destroyer.
 But it’s much smaller.
 It’s a baby destroyer.
 It’s the American version of the British corvette.

 It is the answer to the problems of colossal amounts of convoying; amounts so huge that we simply hadn’t the time to build full-fledged destroyers to escort them all.
 The D-E was the result.
 It is a wartime product, and it has done very valiantly.

 Many other interesting bits of history are listed on the DESA site.

 This entry was posted on Monday, December 24th, 2007 at 10:40 am and is filed under Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.